 3.6 Coordination with Affected Systems

-Pursuant to Section 3.6.1, the CAISO will notify the Affected System Operators that are potentially affected by the requesting Scheduling Coordinator’s request long-term or Group Study within which the requesting Scheduling Coordinator’s request will be studied.
+Pursuant to Section 3.6.1, the CAISO will notify the Affected System Operators that are potentially affected by the requesting Scheduling Coordinator’s request for a long-term Wheeling Through Priority or Group Study within which the requesting Scheduling Coordinator’s request will be studied.
 The CAISO will coordinate the conduct of any studies required to determine the impact of the request on Affected Systems with Affected System Operators, to the extent possible, and, if possible, the CAISO will include those results (if available) in its applicable study within the time frame specified in this LTWTP.
 The CAISO will include Affected System Operators in all meetings held with the requesting Scheduling Coordinator as required by this LTWTP.

 The requesting Scheduling Coordinator will cooperate with the CAISO in all matters related to the conduct of studies and the determination of modifications to Affected Systems, including providing consent to CAISO’s identification of the requesting Scheduling Coordinator’s name and release of information that the requesting Scheduling Coordinator provided as part of its request to the Affected System, and participating in any coordinating activities and communications undertaken by the Affected System or CAISO.
 If required by an Identified Affected System, the requesting Scheduling Coordinator will sign separate study agreements with the Identified Affected System and pay for necessary studies.
 Identified Affected Systems will cooperate with the CAISO in all matters related to the Identified Affected System Operators’ determination of modifications to Identified Affected Systems.